ginkgobioworks/gen/docs/graph_operators.md

 ### Union
 The `derive union` command combines variants across samples by deriving the union of the sequence graphs they contain.
 This is used to merge experimental results or library designs into samples that can be handled and tracked as a unit.
-Graph unions also allow researches to model biological processes like a cross between two individuals.
+Graph unions also allow researchers to model biological processes like a cross between two individuals.
 The combined sequence graph represents all possible allele combinations, and can be used to align sequencing reads for instance.

 Sequence graphs with a common name across the input samples are merged by combining their nodes and edges.
 For example,